 Lybster and Latheronwheel are both villages with attractive harbours, though the former's is the busier.
 Lybster is also home to Waterlines, a museum dedicated to the fishing industry which was once so important here.
 An old church at Latheron has been converted into the Clan Gunn Heritage Centre & Museum, while beside the A9 a little further south west is the Laidhay Croft Museum.

 The village of Dunbeath has an attractive harbour, a spectacular castle, and the excellent Dunbeath Visitor Centre.
+Inland is the poignant memorial to a wartime air crash at Eagle's Rock.
 Further south is Berriedale with its very steep descent and ascent on the main road, while on cliffs further south are the remains of the Badbea Clearance Village.
 Helmsdale is a very attractive village with a harbour standing at the mouth of the River Helmsdale.
 Here you can visit the Timespan Museum and Arts Centre and the Emigrants Statue.
 Inland from Helmsdale, the Helmsdale River flows down through Strath Kildonan, the focus of Scotland's very own gold rush in 1869 at Baile an Or, or town of gold.

 The main settlement away from the coasts of Sutherland is Lairg, found near at the south-eastern end of Loch Shin and surrounded by a vast heather and conifer clad landscape.
 Its railway station serves the whole of the sparsely populated far north west, and it tends to be a focal point for all the major (though mostly single track) inland roads in the region, both north-south and east-west.
 There are a number of shops and other facilities in the village.